Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 The origin and meaning of his name

 The name Joseph was taken from the Hebrew term Yôseph, which means “may he add.”
-It derived itself from the root word yasaph, meaning “to add” (SDA Bible Dictionary 618-21).
+It derived itself from the root word yasaph, meaning “to add” (Siegfried Horn, The Seventh-day Adventist Bible Dictionary 1979, 618-21).

 Speaking of “to add,” Joseph’s mother, after giving birth to him, said, “May the Lord add to me another son” (Genesis 30:24, NIV).

-But Joseph’s name also implied “taking away” as what the root word asaph means (SDA Bible Dictionary 618-21).
+But Joseph’s name also implied “taking away” as what the root word asaph means (Siegfried Horn, The Seventh-day Adventist Bible Dictionary 1979, 618-21).

 This was evident in another statement by Joseph’s mother: “God has taken away my disgrace” (Genesis 30:23, NIV).